dwhitney/components-example/README.md

 The basic idea is to think at a level up higher than the React `div, a, ul, li` elements and React Native `text, view` elements, and think more at a level akin to the `Box` and `Paper` components from material-ui.com.

 The example app defines a `ComponentDSL` in `src/UI/Component.purs` with two "components": `Box` and `Text`.
 These are the smallest building blocks of our application.
-Form there it uses them to define a button in `src/UI.purs"
+From there it uses them to define a button in `src/UI.purs"

 ```haskell
 button :: UI.Component JSX